yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2020/index.md

     "./07.png| Precision"
   >}}

 And to top it off, he also added a way to restore the default value for a hotkey.
-An important part of the user experience is having a tidy, and useful interface.
+An important part of the user experience is having a tidy and useful interface.

 {{< imgs
     "./08.png| More customization"